coffeescript6/discuss/README.md

 Many other people, however, came to CoffeeScript for the clean, readable syntax and the many ways that the language itself helps prevent bugs, such as significant whitespace and the existential operator.
 CoffeeScript still has these advantages over all versions of JavaScript, and will retain them so long as ECMAScript strives for backward compatibility.
 But for CoffeeScript to remain a viable choice for developers, it must keep pace with the JavaScript community.
 At the very least it must be compatible with most popular frameworks and build tools; ideally it will also be current with the latest approved standard.
 The mantra of CoffeeScript is that “It’s just JavaScript”—but right now, JavaScript is ES2015.

-# Proposal for the Future of CoffeeScript

 ## Goals

 **ES2015 features that modern frameworks require, like modules and classes, must be supported in CoffeeScript ASAP.** We can’t expect developers to continue using CoffeeScript if they must choose between CoffeeScript and whatever hot new framework they want to use for their project.
-Support for modules is [has been merged in](https://github.com/jashkenas/coffeescript/pull/4300).
+Support for modules is [has been released in CoffeeScript 1.11](https://github.com/jashkenas/coffeescript/pull/4300) and support for classes [has been merged into the `2` branch](https://github.com/jashkenas/coffeescript/pull/4354).

 **CoffeeScript should support other ES2015+ features on a case-by-case basis.** There is very little that ES2015 offers that CoffeeScript lacks; but whatever new features that make sense within the constraints of CoffeeScript’s design principles, and can be implemented in a reasonable way, should be supported.
 We don’t want developers to feel like choosing CoffeeScript means they’re giving up features they had in ES2015.
 Please refer to the [issues](https://github.com/coffeescript6/discuss/issues) of this repo for discussion around which ES2015+ features to add, and how they should be defined and implemented in CoffeeScript.